 Treat Yourself to a Perfect Getaway for One

 Who says you need a travel companion to explore Georgia?
 There are plenty of destinations made for adventurous solo travelers looking for some quiet time away.
 When you're ready, set out on your own to explore these eight favorite destinations in Georgia.

-Even though the resort on the Georgia coast is all-inclusive, the atmosphere is completely different than others you may experienced.
+Even though the resort on the Georgia coast is all-inclusive, the atmosphere is completely different than others you may have experienced.
 Everything is communal from meals to tours around the island.
 Use your stay as a chance to disconnect because there is no cell service for miles.
 Ask a naturalist what the daily offerings are.
 You never know what creature you might see!

 Chateau Elan Winery & Resort isn't just for weddings or girlfriend getaways.
 It's also perfect for a solo jaunt.
 Dine at one of their many restaurants and take advantage of the tastings of their award-winning wines.
 There's also an in-house spa and outdoor pool for the summer months.
 They have rooms in their inn, villas and even at the spa, each with different prices and amenities.